Eliglustat (By mouth)

 Drugs and Foods to Avoid:

-- This medicine may cause changes in heart rhythm when used with certain other medicines.
+- Some medicines can affect how eliglustat works.
 Tell your doctor if you are using any of the following:

 - Colchicine, dabigatran, digoxin, metoprolol, ranitidine, rifampin, St John's wort

-- Medicine to treat depression (amitriptyline, imipramine, nortriptyline, paroxetine)
+- Medicine to treat depression (including amitriptyline, imipramine, nortriptyline, paroxetine)

-- Medicine to treat fungal infection (fluconazole, ketoconazole, terbinafine)
+- Medicine to treat fungal infection (including fluconazole, ketoconazole, terbinafine)

 - If you have been using imiglucerase, velaglucerase alfa, or taliglucerase alfa, you may begin eliglustat 24 hours after you take the last dose of these medicines.